FUND RAISING ACTIVITIES/DONATIONS

 The agency conducts three fund raising events each year:

 BOWL FOR KIDS SAKE- Is held in April - May each year.
 The Community Day Bowlers participate on special days during March, April and May!
-We hold five Community Day events; one in Chillicothe, Circleville, Washington Court House, Portsmouth and in Hillsboro.
-Bowlers are required to raise $50 in sponsors in order to bowl and teams consist of 5 bowlers.
+We hold four Community Day events; one in Chillicothe, Circleville, Washington Court House, and in Hillsboro.
+Bowlers are required to raise $60 in sponsors in order to bowl and teams consist of 5 bowlers.

 It is a fun time!!
 The bowlers get to bowl 2 free games with bowling shoes included.
 We provide 2 free soft drinks, food, and fantastic door prizes are given throughout each event.